Sinocentrism

-Sinocentrism refers to the worldview that China is the cultural, political, or economic center of the world.
-It may be considered analogous to Eurocentrism.
+Sinocentrism refers to a worldview that China is the cultural, political, or economic center of the world.
 Sinocentrism was a core concept in various Chinese dynasties.
 The Chinese considered themselves to be "all-under-Heaven", ruled by the emperor, known as Son of Heaven.
 Those that lived outside of the Huaxia were regarded as "barbarians".
-In addition, states outside of China, such as Japan or Korea, were considered to be vassals of China.
-However, the concept of Sinocentrism became unpopular following the humiliation of China by Western and Japanese powers in the 19th century.
+In addition, states outside of China, such as Vietnam, Japan or Korea, were considered to be vassals of China.